János Libényi: Assassination attempt

+Trial and execution

-Libényi was tried by court martial and sentenced to death by hanging, which was carried out in February.
-On the site where he carried out the assassination, the Votivkirche (Votive Church) of Vienna was built.
+On 24 February, Libényi was tried by court martial and sentenced to death by hanging, which was carried out on 26 February in front of an audience of thousands, despite the blizzard that was raging at the time.

 The Viennese court responded to the various revolutionary movements with a wave of repression: arrests and executions and increased patrols and searches.
 According to local folklore the assassin from Csákvár was the reason why the railway never reached Csákvár.

 The old city wall where the assassination took place was razed to the ground by Franz Joseph that same year, and the Ring, Vienna's Grand Boulevard, was built on its site.

+"The treatment to which my country has been subjected under the present Emperor’s rule has shaken me to the very depths of my being.
+I love my country above all things, even more dearly than my own life; yet I have been forced to behold my fellow countrymen, men of the highest and noblest station, put to death—hanged, shot, and condemned by the score to imprisonment within fortress walls—and to witness every vestige of civil liberty and political rights vanish from the land.

+I was incapable of enduring such a state of affairs.
+And since I had come to see that, under the present rigorous military, gendarmerie, and police surveillance, there could be no hope of any favourable change in the condition of my country, I resolved as early as 1850 to deliver my homeland from its present bondage by other means."